IBM/flow-compiler/docs/FLOW.md

 ## The Interface

 The aggregated service is defined as a **gRPC** service that uses **Protocol Buffer** *version 3.0*.
-> Details about the language definitions are [here](https://developers.google.com/protocol-buffers/).
+> Details about the protobuf language are [here](https://developers.google.com/protocol-buffers/).